Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-04-PINN-Lessons-Learnt.md

 During my journey building Inverse PINNs for battery degradation modeling, I ran into several practical challenges.
 Some were numerical, some were physical, and some were simply optimization problems disguised as physics problems.

+I created this to list the problems I have faced and would add as I encounter new problems in my upcoming project.

 Here are the most important lessons I learned along the way.

 ---